programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 To write in plain text we want to use a text editor.
 There are a huge number of free and paid text editors available.
 Some of these are very straightforward and simple to use while others have a learning curve and potential uses beyond simple text editing.
 In the long run using a more advanced and extendable text editor like Vim or Emacs may save you time but for now we can start with a simpler editor.
 [Atom](https://atom.io/) is a good option for getting started.
 Atom is a text editor built by GitHub and includes syntax highlighting for Markdown alongside integration with GitHub.
 It is free and open source, a full 'flight manual', including installation instructions, is available [here](http://flight-manual.atom.io/).

-If you don't want to install any new software then we can use our systems included text editor: TextEdit for Mac and Notepad for windows.
-If you decide to use markdown beyond this tutorial then you will benefit from a text editor which includes syntax highlighting for Markdown alongside other features useful for writing.
+If you don't want to install any new software then you can use your system's included text editor: TextEdit for Mac and Notepad for windows.
+If you decide to use Markdown beyond this tutorial then you will benefit from a text editor which includes syntax highlighting for Markdown alongside other features useful for writing.

 ### Creating a Document